jeftegoes/AwsOverview/AWS ECS.md

   - Reference sensitive data in Secrets Manager or SSM Parameter Store.
 - **ECS Task Role:**
   - Allows each task to have a specific role.
-  - Use different roles for the different ECS Services you run
+  - Use different roles for the different ECS Services you run.
   - Task Role is defined in the **task definition**.

 ## 3.3.
 Load Balancer Integrations